ooftv/oof-pi-stream/README.md

 /home/osmc/ooftv/playlists/

 note: you need to have a video in promos for plmaker to work (script should check if folder is empty but doesn't currently)

-install rsync (if you want to use rsync to copy) sudo apt install rsync

 copy videos with rsync (example:) rsync -av sourcefolder/ osmc@[serveraddress]:/destinationfolder/